 Gas Release: A Near-Miss Well Control Event

-Intermitted gas release observed around tool catcher/grease injection head during E-line operations.
-Gas release was noted as a near-miss well control event.
+Intermittent gas release observed around tool catcher/grease injection head during E-line operations.
+The gas release was noted as a near-miss well control event.

 First, in an incident such as this, we must ask, What happened to cause the gas release event?

 During a rigless intervention, while running an E-line BHA on an oil producer well, an intermittent gas leak was observed around the tool catcher/grease injection head.
 There was an attempt to increase pressure in the inflow tubes with no success.
 It was decided by field personnel to POOH with the E-line BHA – at high speed – until BHA was secured at the surface inside the Pressure Control Equipment (PCE).

 Both PCE and a wireline BOP stack were rigged up on the surface.
 The BOP was not activated during the mitigation of the gas release.
 The Swab and Upper Master valve were both closed and the PCE bled off.
 Both valves were closed within 15 minutes after the initial gas release.